Safarihoek Lodge: Our full report

 - While Safarihoek has no age limit, the feel here is distinctly adult.
 We wouldn't recommend the lodge for families with young children.

-- There are numerous balconies, drop-offs and an unfenced, unguarded pool, so children must be supervised at all times.
+- There are numerous balconies and drop-offs, and an unfenced, unguarded pool, so children must be supervised at all times.

 Our travellers’ wildlife sightings from Safarihoek Lodge